Vacancy Rebate for Property Taxes

 Application Forms, Requirements and Deadlines

-A copy of the application and full description of the program requirements are available by clicking here.
-Completed Final Vacancy Rebate applications must be received by the City on or before February 28, of the year following the taxation year to which the application relates.
-Interim Vacancy Rebate applications for the period January to June will be accepted until July 31 of the same year.
+Completed Final Vacancy Rebate applications for the 2019 tax year must be received by the City by the last day of February, of the year following the taxation year to which the application relates.
+In 2020, the last day of February falls on a Saturday.
+As such, the City of Brampton will be accepting applications until March 2, 2020.
+Interim Vacancy Rebate applications for the period January to June 2019, will be accepted until July 31, 2019.

 Applicants must provide all supporting documentation, every time an application is submitted.
 The City will use the documents supplied in the application verification process.